make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [sthomas727](https://github.com/sthomas727) for contributing support for Elspet Orbitie litter box.
 - [odiechoo](https://github.com/odiechoo) for contributing support for SPT Dark Knight water heater.
 - [fuentesdelafuente](https://github.com/fuentesdelafuente) for contributing support for Tongou TOWSMR1-40A breaker.
+- [larstobi](https://github.com/larstobi) for contributing support for Frankever water valve and improvements to valves in general.